PRINCIPLES OF CANNING

-Some foods are more difficult to keep than others, because bacteria act on them more readily and the foods themselves contain nothing that prevents their growth.
+Some foods are more difficult to keep than others because bacteria act on them more readily and the foods themselves contain nothing that prevents their growth.
 Among such foods are meat, fish, peas, corn, beans, and meat soups.

 On the other hand, some foods contain acids that prevent the growth of bacteria, and these keep easily.
 Among these are rhubarb, cranberries, and green gooseberries.
-However, foods that keep easily are few, and in most cases extreme care in the process of canning must be exercised.
+However, foods that keep easily are few, and in most cases, extreme care in the process of canning must be exercised.

 While warmth is necessary for bacterial growth, very high temperatures will destroy or retard it.
 In canning, a temperature as high as 212 degrees Fahrenheit, or boiling point, retards the growth of active bacteria, but retarding their growth is not sufficient.
 They must be rendered inactive.

-To do this requires either a higher temperature than boiling point or long continued cooking at 212 degrees.
+To do this requires either a higher temperature than the boiling point or long-continued cooking at 212 degrees.
 Spores are a protective form that many kinds of bacteria assume under unfavorable conditions.
 They are very difficult to kill, and unless they are completely destroyed in the canning process, they will develop into active bacteria when conditions again become favorable.
 The result of the spore development is the spoiling of the food.

 Other things besides the application of heat assist in the keeping of canned food, as, for example, the acids of the fruits and vegetables themselves, as has been mentioned.
-The use of sugar also assists; the greater the quantity of sugar in solution the easier it will be to keep the food.
+The use of sugar also assists; the greater the quantity of sugar in the solution the easier it will be to keep the food.

 However, none of these things are essential to the keeping of any sterile food, by which is meant food in which all bacteria or sources of bacteria have been rendered inactive by the application of sufficient heat.